The Non-Invasive Discseel® Procedure

 patient success

-When Erica began developing spinal pain, she felt that the activities she loved were taken away from her.
-Erica now says that the Discseel® Procedure has “100 percent turned her life around” and allowed her to get back to the things she loves, like running.
+When Erica began developing spine pain, she felt that the activities she loved were taken away from her.
+Erica now says that the Discseel® Procedure has “100% turned her life around” and allowed her to get back to the things she loves, like running.

 ARTICLES ON DEGENERATIVE DISC DISEASE